FreddyAkpoly/MillieEngine/README.md

 # MILLIE ENGINE

-This project is a game engine that provides a foundation for developing interactive and immersive games.
+This project is a game engine that provides a foundation for developing interactive ascii based games.
 The game engine is designed to handle core functionalities such as error handling, resource management, rendering, scene management, audio playback, and user input.

 ## Usage